ZionHolder/ibm-rag-agentic-ai/course-1_intro-to-rag/README.md

 - A well structured prompt should provide Instruction (What to do) -> Context -> Input data (Data the LLM will be performing the instruction with) -> Output (Where you want the LLM to include the output)

 ## Reflection
 It seems as if majority of people (including myself) are prompting haphazrdly.
-Unless LLMs like ChatGPT format the inpout in a certain way for you, I believe that prompting properly even in ChatGPT, Gemini, Llama, Sora, Veo3 etc. can provide more accurate results.
+Unless LLMs like ChatGPT format the input in a certain way for you, I believe that prompting properly even in ChatGPT, Gemini, Llama, Sora, Veo3 etc. can provide more accurate results.
 As a result, enhancing productivity compared to normal everyday prompting.
 Of course though, normal everyday prompting has it's place for simple questions or tasks.

 ## 🧠 Lesson: Intro to Langchain
 - **Langchain** = Python Framework that allows devs to easily intergrate LLMs into their